how it works · plain English

 prune

-1. Exact matches run instantly — for names, dates, the precise word you used.
+1. Exact matches for names, dates, the word you used.

-2. Meaning matches run in parallel — for “that thing we talked about last week,” even if you phrase it differently today.
+2. Meaning matches for “that thing last week” even if the phrasing changes.

-4. All levels at once — a single recall can pull a raw sentence and the summary that explains it.
+4. All levels at once so a raw line and its summary can arrive together.

 why this matters